-- Earth's military not bothering with too many security precautions during first contact with aliens who have expressed having strict humanitarian interests at heart.
+- Earth's military not bothering with too many security precautions during the first contact with aliens who have expressed having strict humanitarian interests at heart.

-- A war in space between humans and another alien species big enough to threaten the "destruction of all known space" is interrupted by an Cosmic Entity who holds a fight to the death between the military leaders of both species to determine which race is worthy enough to continue to survive.
+- A war in space between humans and another alien species big enough to threaten the "destruction of all known space" is interrupted by a Cosmic Entity who holds a fight to the death between the military leaders of both species to determine which race is worthy enough to continue to survive.
 Humanity wins the fight to the death, and the Cosmic Entity then proceeds to destroy all humans, claiming that since humans have thus proven themselves to be the more aggressive and war-like race, the universe would be better off without them.

 - Expendable Alternate Universe: